header

 NJ ASK Prep

-This section is devoted to writing tasks on the NJ ASK (for grades 3-8): explanatory/expository, speculative, open-ended response, and persuasive.
+This section is devoted to writing tasks on the NJ ASK (for grades 3-8): open-ended response (which is part of the reading section), explanatory/expository, persuasive, and narrative (formerly known as "speculative"--PS, they changed the name but not the task itself; it's still exactly the same!).
 For reading strategies, see READING.

 ***Here are the NJ ASK holistic scoring writing rubrics for GRADES 3-5 and GRADES 6-8.